- What We Do

 - Working in Crises and Conflict

-USAID is transforming how it provides food assistance to be timelier, more effective, and more nutritious as part of an enduring commitment to provide help in times of need.
+USAID has transformed how it provides food assistance to be timelier, more effective, and more nutritious as part of an enduring commitment to provide help in times of need.
 Changes include advanced and ever improving early warning systems, new and more nutritious food aid products, state of the art prepositioning of commodities for timeliness of delivery, expansive cash programming, and new programming approaches that build resilience as well as meeting immediate needs.

 From Early Warning to Early Action

 USAID’s Famine Early Warning System (FEWS), which relies on a unique combination of advanced technologies and field-based data collection, is increasingly accurate in its ability to predict weather related anomalies.
 In the Horn of Africa in 2011, FEWS not only predicted the likelihood of severe drought many months in advance but also analyzed information on markets, crop and livestock production and local livelihoods patterns to forecast how this drought was likely to severely impact household food consumption, malnutrition, and mortality.
-USAID’s Office of Food for Peace relies on a new FEWS resource – the Food Assistance Outlook Briefing – to understand food assistance needs six months into the future for programming decisions.
+USAID’s Office of Food for Peace relies on a FEWS resource – the Food Assistance Outlook Briefing – to understand food assistance needs six months into the future for programming decisions.

 New Market Based Approaches

 Supporting Markets: Complementing USAID’s in-kind food aid program, USAID is now among the largest cash providers of food assistance in the world.
-It initiated a $300 million Emergency Food Security Program in 2010 to support local and regional procurement of food as well as cash transfers and vouchers to address food security needs in emergency contexts.
+It initiated the Emergency Food Security Program in 2010 to support local and regional procurement of food as well as cash transfers and vouchers to address food security needs in emergency contexts.
 Using International Disaster Assistance funds, this program is used when USAID’s in-kind food aid cannot arrive in time or other forms of assistance are more appropriate due to market conditions.
 The program reinforces market linkages in recipient and neighboring countries and supports private sector capacity to meet the needs of beneficiaries.

 More Nutritious Products and New Programming Approaches